Joyce02122/Clothcycling/README.md

 # Clothcycling - Sustainable Clothing Decision Assistant

 ## Project objectives
 This project aims to develop a sustainable clothing evaluation and recommendation system that helps users make informed decisions about clothing they no longer use or want.
-By using machine learning, the system will assess the condition of each item based on user-provided images and details, and offer personalized, eco-friendly suggestions—such as repairing, upcycling, donating, or recycling.
-The goal is to build an intuitive web platform where users can easily upload photos and input clothing information to receive tailored advice.
-Ultimately, the project promotes sustainable consumption and helps reduce textile waste by encouraging the reuse and responsible disposal of clothing.
+By utilizing machine learning, the system will analyze items based on photos and details provided by the user, offering suggestions such as repairing, upcycling, donating, or recycling the clothing.
+The goal is to create an easy-to-use web platform where users can upload photos and input clothing information to receive personalized recommendations.
+This project addresses the common dilemma of how to handle unwanted clothing and encourages users to make more sustainable choices, helping to reduce clothing waste while promoting recycling and reuse.

 ## Target users and Their needs
 1. General consumers: Have unwanted clothes at home and need a simple, trustworthy way to evaluate and decide what to do with them.